Cancel anytime

 History and Background

-KeyCorp traces its roots to 1825 with the founding of Commercial Bank of Albany.
-Through numerous mergers and acquisitions, including Society Corporation in 1994, it evolved into KeyCorp, a leading regional bank.
+KeyCorp was founded in 1825 as the Commercial Bank of Albany in New York.
+Through numerous mergers and acquisitions, including the notable Society Corp. merger in 1994, it evolved into KeyCorp, one of the largest bank-based financial services companies in the U.S.

 Core Business Areas

-- Wealth Management: Provides investment management, financial planning, and trust services to high-net-worth individuals and families.
+- Wealth Management: Provides investment management, financial planning, trust and private banking services to high-net-worth individuals and families.

 Leadership and Structure